dock108/mini-golf-break/docs/game-design.md

 - Physics tuned for satisfying, slightly forgiving gameplay
 - Ball mass of 0.45kg for ideal control
 - Enhanced damping (0.6) for natural movement
-- Emissive materials for visibility in space environment
+- Emissive materials for visibility
 - Intelligent camera positioning for optimal experience
 - Mobile-friendly controls (planned for future)